|The Colossal squid caught in 2007|

-Based on the capture depths of a few specimens, as well as beaks recovered from sperm whale stomachs, it is assumed that adults inhabit depths of up to 2200 meters (7217 foots), while juveniles colossal squids inhabit depths of at least 1000 meters (3280 foots) .
+Based on the capture depths of a few specimens, as well as beaks recovered from sperm whale stomachs, it is assumed that adults inhabit depths of up to 2200 meters (7217 ft) deep, whereas juveniles inhabit depths of at least 1000 meters (3280 ft).

-No one has ever observed how the colossal squid reproduces, however we can assume a few things from its anatomy.
-The fact that males don't have a hectocotylus (an organ that other male cephalopods utilize for transferring their spermatophore to the female) indicates that they use a penis for introducing the sperm directly into females.
+No one has ever observed how the species reproduces, however we can assume a few things from its anatomy.
+The fact that males don't have a hectocotylus (an organ that other male cephalopods utilize for transferring their spermatophore to the female) indicates that males use a penis for introducing the sperm directly into females.

 Most scientists agree that the colossal squid primarily feeds on:

-- Various large fish species like the Patagonian tooth fish
+- Various large fish like the Patagonian tooth fish (Dissostichus eleginoides)

-It is believed that their main predator and antagonist is the sperm whale.
+It is assumed that the main predator and antagonist is the sperm whale (Physeter macrocephalus).
 This is due to the many sightings of sperm whales with scars made from colossal squids.
-Moreover, approximately 14 % of the beaks found in their stomachs belong to Colossal Squids, meaning that about 75 % of the total biomass they consume is from eating colossal squids!
+Moreover, approximately 14 % of the beaks found in the stomachs of sperm whales belong to Colossal Squids, meaning that about 75 % of the total biomass they consume is from eating colossal squids!

 Other common colossal squid predators include: